SK53/indicia-docs/site-building/iform/customising-page-functionality.rst

 To include your own CSS files, you need to create a .css file and place it in the folder ``sites\all\modules\iform\client_helpers\prebuilt_forms\css``.
-The file should be called node.nid.css where nid is the node id of the Drupal page your form is on.
+The file should be called node.\ *nid*\ .css where *nid* is the node id of the Drupal page your form is on.

-In addition, developers of prebuilt forms can provide CSS that is added to the page for all instances of a particular form by creating a file called ``sites\all\modules\iform\client_helpers\prebuilt_forms\css\form-name.css``, replacing form-name with the name of the form.
+In addition, developers of prebuilt forms can provide CSS that is added to the page for all instances of a particular form by creating a file called *form-name*\ .css, replacing *form-name* with the name of the form.
 For example you will find a file called verification_1.css in this location which is used for all instances of the verification_1.php form.